williamgilpin/dysts/README.md

 ## Benchmarks

-The benchmarks reported in our preprint can be found in [`benchmarks`](benchmarks/).
-An overview of the contents of the directory can be found in [`BENCHMARKS.md`](benchmarks/BENCHMARKS.md), while individual task areas are summarized in corresponding Jupyter Notebooks within the top level of the directory.
+The benchmarks reported in our publications are stored in a separate [benchmarks repository](https://github.com/williamgilpin/dysts_data/tree/main/dysts_data/benchmarks).
+An overview of the contents of the directory can be found in [`BENCHMARKS.md`](https://github.com/williamgilpin/dysts_data/tree/main/dysts_data/benchmarks/BENCHMARKS.md) within that repository, while individual task areas are summarized in corresponding Jupyter Notebooks within the top level of that directory.

 ## Contents

-+ Code to generate benchmark forecasting and training experiments are included in [`benchmarks`](benchmarks/)
++ Code to generate benchmark forecasting and training experiments are included in  a separate [benchmarks repository](https://github.com/williamgilpin/dysts_data/tree/main/dysts_data/benchmarks)
 + Pre-computed time series with training and test partitions are included in [`data`](dysts/data/)
 + The raw definitions metadata for all chaotic systems are included in the database file [`chaotic_attractors`](dysts/data/chaotic_attractors.json).
 The Python implementations of differential equations can be found in [`the flows module`](dysts/flows.py)